maeldroem/maeldroem-rust-repo-template/CODE_FORMATTING.md

 }
 ```

+Regarding `impl` order, it is not strictly enforced.
+That is to say that sometimes, it is better to put more detailed
+implementations above certain less detailed ones.
+Moreover, when a trait is defined in a module, implementations of
+such traits can also be present under the trait itself instead of under the definition of the implementor.

+This is more a matter of best judgment.

 ### If you have ideas, suggestions, or ideas for improvement, leave a comment

 Use a code comment and prefix it with the prefix that fits most: `// TODO:`, `// NOTE:`, `// IDEA:`.
 Please restrict yourself to those prefixes in order to simplify search for those comments in the future.